mr-veeru/DevSharee/README.md

 # DevShare

-A simple Flask API for developer social platform.
+A social platform for developers to create and share their projects.

 ## Setup